Aaron Easterly, Chief Executive Officer

 Before Rover: Most recently, Brent was president of Code Fellows, a digital trade school in Seattle.
 He’s also worked in various roles at aQuantive, as executive vice president of call products for Marchex, and as general manager of the search and display media network at Microsoft.

-For the past four years, Brent has also served as the chairman of the board of REST, an anti-trafficking nonprofit in Seattle.
 He received Vanderbilt University Business School's 2013 Service Award, as well as its 2014 Distinguished Alumnus Award.

 Education: Brent received his undergraduate degree in electrical engineering at the University of Memphis, and a master’s of business administration from Vanderbilt University in Nashville.